Peter, however, got up and ran to the tomb.

 So he went away full of amazement at what had occurred.

 When Peter discovered those burial cloths in Jesus’ tomb, I imagine he vacillated between feelings of awe and ambivalence.
 Though thrilled at the possibility that Jesus had actually risen, how could Peter not ask himself, “What now?”
-Like we who rejoiced and were glad just a day ago, Peter had to determine how he would respond to Jesus’ presence in his life.
-As we know, Peter’s response morphed from fear to absolute joy over the days and weeks and months that followed.
+As we know, Peter answered that question in the days that followed.